asherp/hourly/docs/WorkLog.md

 ## Hourly's WorkLog

+{! docs/hourly-work.html !}

-The work sessions for the hourly project are documented below.
+Individual work sessions for the hourly project are documented below.

 !!! note
     We have used `work_log.header_depth=3` option for clocking in/out so that H3 headers are generated